Sashmika11/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this program prints putchars on a new line
+ program that prints putchar in a new line